lucasquemelli/twitter_data_extraction/README.md

 Firstly, we must certify that the data source is accessible.
 Thus, I accessed the [Twitter Developer Platform](https://developer.twitter.com/en) and registered a developer account associated to my personal account (@LucasQuemelli).

+Then, we extracted the data using an API free version made available by Twitter.
+We made some changes to the API and its final version is on *recent_search.py* file.

 ![image](https://user-images.githubusercontent.com/81119854/144726941-83933b14-4b3d-4433-8ed3-5ef47210aa25.png)